gordonrix/maple/README.md

 be applied to all datasets analyzed using this config file, while another portion is used to designate information specific to each dataset being analyzed, organized by 'tags' which will be applied to all filenames.
 Detailed information on these settings can be found as inline comments within example_working_directory/config.yaml.

+### Sequencing data

+.fastq.gz files.
+Typically, reads are retrieved using the global `sequences_dir` and `fastq_dir` parameters, which define where sequences are typically stored, and the tag-specific `runname` parameter, which is either a uniquely named directory within `sequences_dir` that contains the .fastq.gz files for a specific run, or is an individual .fastq or .fastq.gz file
+In the example_working_directory, the `sequences_dir` is set to `data`, the `fastq_dir` is set to `fastq_pass, fastq_fail`, and the tag-specific runname is set to
+`20220827_1323_MN35267_FAU75463_1d527443`, so Maple will crawl the data directory to find the `20220827_1323_MN35267_FAU75463_1d527443` directory, then look for folders within that directory named `fastq_pass` and `fastq_fail`, and finally look for .fastq.gz files within those directories.
+As the first step of Maple, all such .fastq.gz will be combined for subsequent analysis.
+Alternatively, if merging of paired end reads is necessary, the `fwdReads` and `revReads` parameters must be provided, and these must correspond to paired end fastq.gz files that can be found in the fastq_dir and should be merged.
+Note that the `sequences_dir` can be a global file path.
+To ensure data integrity, DO NOT place the only copy of your sequencing data within a Maple working directory (this guideline is not followed for the example only for convenience).
+Instead, it is recommended that a single directory (that is backed up) be used to store all sequencing data, and that the `sequences_dir` be set to this directory in the config file, such that this parameter need not be changed when that config is used as a starting point for new working directories.

+### tags CSV

+The `metadata/tags.csv` file defines the experimental runs that will be processed by the pipeline.
+Each row represents a single run/dataset with the following columns:

+- **tag**: A unique identifier for the run that will be used in all output filenames
+- **reference**: Reference FASTA filename in the metadata directory
+- one of the following for sequence import:
+    - **runname**: Directory or individual file name containing FASTQ files/sequences, must be within the config-defined `sequences_dir`
+    - **bs_project_ID** and **sample_ID**: For pulling pre-demultiplexed data from Illumina's BaseSpace.
+Downloads the specified project ID and grabs the fastq.gz for the specified sample ID.
+    - **fwdReads** and **rvsReads**: For paired-end read merging
+- optional columns:
+    - **barcode_info_csv**: CSV file defining barcode types and contexts
+    - **partition_barcode_groups_csv**: CSV file defining names to assign to barcode groups for demultiplexing and partitioning sequences to distinct files
+    - **label_barcode_groups_csv**: CSV file defining names to assign to barcode groups for demultiplexing and labeling sequences (in the 'BC' tag of a sequence in BAM file output)
+    - **splint**: Splint sequence for RCA consensus generation
+    - **UMI_contexts**: Context patterns for UMI extraction
+    - **timepoint**: For time series analysis

+Columns values left blank for a specific tag row will not be considered.

+### barcode CSVs (optional)

+To enable demultiplexing, a barcode_info.csv must be provided:

+#### barcode_info.csv
+Defines barcode types and their properties.
+This is the only required input for demultiplexing.
+If :
+- **barcode_name**: Identifier for the barcode type (e.g., "fwd", "rvs", "lineage")
+- **context**: Sequence context pattern where N represents barcode positions
+- **fasta**: fasta file containing the barcode sequences
+- optional columns:
+    - **reverse_complement** (`bool`): Set to True if the barcode sequence in an aligned query sequence will be reverse complemented relative to the barcodes in the barcode fasta file.
+Default, False
+    - **hamming_distance** (`int`): Check for any barcodes that are this hamming distance away from any of the barcodes in the fasta file.
+Requires that all barcodes in the fasta file are more than this distance apart.
+Values larger than 1 are not recommended for performance reasons.
+Default, 0
+    - **generate** (`int` or `'all'` or `False`): If the exact barcode sequences are not predetermined, this option allows for generation of the required fasta file.
+The provided fasta file must not already exist.
+Prior to demultiplexing, barcodes for this barcode type will be identified in all sequences and the most abundant N barcodes will be used to generate the barcode fasta file.
+Default, False
+    - **label_only** (`bool`): Set to True if a barcode type should be used to label a sequence and prevent use of this barcode for naming partitioned sequence outputs.
+Default, False

+On its own, barcode_info.csv will only name demultiplexed files and sequences according to the individual barcode names (defined in the fasta file).
+To give files and sequence labels names defined by specific barcode combinations, barcode group CSVs can be provided

+#### barcode_groups.csv
+Defines how barcode combinations are grouped for analysis:
+- **barcode_group**: Name for the barcode combination (used in output filenames)
+- **[barcode_name]**: Columns for each barcode type, specifying which barcode from the FASTA file to use

+#### Demultiplexing Behavior
+- **Partitioning barcodes** (`label_only=FALSE`): Sequences are separated into different files based on barcode identity
+- **Labeling barcodes** (`label_only=TRUE`): Barcode information is added to sequence headers but sequences remain together

+This system allows for flexible multi-barcode demultiplexing with complex experimental designs.

 ### Reference sequence

 ![Reference sequence overview](images/reference_fasta.png)